ayaanhossain/oligopool/README.md

 ```
 which will also install all dependencies.

-> **Note** The GitHub version will always be the most updated version with all recent fixes prior to publication on PyPI.
+> **Note** This GitHub version will always be the most updated version with all recent fixes.

 **Verifying Installation**